The transition from primary to secondary school can fill parents and children with fear: here’s what you need to know

 The transition from primary to secondary school can be a deeply worrying time for both parents and children.

-It’s a valuable resource designed to help parents and carers plan a successful start for their child at secondary school.
+This resource is designed to help parents and carers plan a successful start for their child at secondary school.

 For example, what new school routines will your child need to learn (such as changing classrooms for different subjects)?